M66B/FairEmail/docs/FAQ-da-rDK.md

 ~~Adding colors will cause problems with some backgrounds and will cause readability problems, which is why this won't be added.~~

-Due to Android limitations it is not possible to dynamically set the opacity of the background and to have rounded corners at the same time.
+På grund af Android-begrænsninger er det ikke muligt dynamisk at indstille opaciteten af baggrunden og at have afrundede hjørner på samme tid.

 <br />

 <a name="faq120"></a>
-**(120) Why are new message notifications not removed on opening the app?**
+**(120) Hvorfor fjernes nye beskednotifikationer ikke, når appen startes?**

-New message notifications will be removed on swiping notifications away or on marking the associated messages read.
+Nye beskednotifikationer vil blive fjernet ved at stryge notifikationer væk eller ved at markere de tilknyttede beskeder som læst.
 Opening the app will not remove new message notifications.
 This gives you a choice to leave new message notifications as a reminder that there are still unread messages.

 On Android 7 Nougat and later new message notifications will be [grouped](https://developer.android.com/training/notify-user/group).
 Tapping on the summary notification will open the unified inbox.
 The summary notification can be expanded to view individual new message notifications.
 Tapping on an individual new message notification will open the conversation the message it is part of.
-See [this FAQ](#user-content-faq70) about when messages in a conversation will be auto expanded and marked read.
+Se [denne FAQ](#user-content-faq70) om, hvornår beskeder i en samtale vil blive udvidet automatisk og markeret læst.

 <br />

 <a name="faq121"></a>
-**(121) How are messages grouped into a conversation?**
+**(121) Hvordan er beskeder grupperet i en samtale?**

-By default FairEmail groups messages in conversations.
-This can be turned of in the display settings.
+Som standard vil FairEmail grupper beskeder i samtaler.
+Dette kan slås til i indstillinger.

-FairEmail groups messages based on the standard *Message-ID*, *In-Reply-To* and *References* headers.
+FairEmail grupper beskeder baseret på standard *Message-ID*, *In-Reply-To* og *Referencer* overskrifter.
 FairEmail does not group on other criteria, like the subject, because this could result in grouping unrelated messages and would be at the expense of increased battery usage.

 <br />